 The cost of washing a load of laundry at home will depend upon the temperature of the water, the efficiency of the washer, and the cost per kilowatt-hour of electricity (or therms for gas).

-On average, you can expect to spend $0.50 per load (excluding the cost of detergent and laundry supplies).
+On average, you can expect to spend $0.50 per load washing your clothes at home (excluding the cost of detergent and laundry supplies).

 At home, you have the flexibility of line-drying your laundry in order to save money on electricity.
 However, if you decide to ‘live it up’ and use your dryer you’ll also spend an average of $0.50 per load.